cs3216/cs3216.github.io/assignments/facebook/index.md

 example code to get you started.

 <div class="box">
-  <strong class="milestone-counter"></strong> We want some feeds!
+  <strong class="milestone-counter">Milestone 8:</strong> We want some feeds!
 BUT remember to put thought into
   this.
 Nuisance feeds will not only earn you no credit but may incur penalization!
 </div>